Buzz Lightyear's Space Ranger Spin

-Buzz Lightyear's Space Ranger Spin in Florida (also known as Buzz Lightyear Astro Blasters in California, Buzz Lightyear Laser Blast in Paris and Buzz Lightyear Planet Rescue in Shanghai) is an interactive shooting dark ride attraction located in the Tomorrowland area of the Disney theme parks.
+Buzz Lightyear's Space Ranger Spin at Magic Kingdom (also known as Buzz Lightyear Astro Blasters at Disneyland, Buzz Lightyear Laser Blast at Disneyland Park Paris and Buzz Lightyear Planet Rescue at Shanghai Disneyland) is an interactive shooting dark ride attraction located in the Tomorrowland area of the Disney theme parks.
 Designed by Walt Disney Imagineering, this attraction combines a carnival game and a third-generation Omnimover system.
 It is inspired by Disney/Pixar's Toy Story franchise, and contains several elements loosely based on the cartoon series Buzz Lightyear of Star Command.

 The attraction first opened at Magic Kingdom on November 3, 1998.
-Subsequent versions can be found at Disneyland, Disneyland Park in Paris, and Shanghai Disneyland.
+Subsequent versions can be found at Disneyland, Disneyland Park Paris, and Shanghai Disneyland.
 Although each ride may have a different name, all share the same major plot and characters.
-The ride formerly existed at Hong Kong Disneyland under the name Buzz Lightyear Astro Blasters, but was closed in August 31, 2017, and Tokyo Disneyland Buzz Lightyear's Astro Blasters, but was closed in October 31, 2024.
-For a brief period from the Shanghai version's opening in 2016 until the Hong Kong version's closure in 2017, and Japan version's closure in 2024, the attraction was only one of two that could be found at all six Disney castle parks worldwide (the other attraction being Dumbo the Flying Elephant).
+The attraction previously operated at Hong Kong Disneyland as Buzz Lightyear Astro Blasters until its closure on August 31, 2017, and at Tokyo Disneyland as Buzz Lightyear’s Astro Blasters until it closed on October 31, 2024.

 Plot

 The backstory of the ride revolves around the attempts of Evil Emperor Zurg (voiced by Ken Mitchroney in Space Ranger Spin, Tesshō Genda in Astro Blasters at Tokyo Disneyland, Andrew Stanton at Astro Blasters in Disneyland and Hong Kong Disneyland and Laurent Gamelon in Astro Blasters in Disneyland Paris, and an unknown actor in Planet Rescue) to steal the batteries (known as "crystallic fusion cells") used to power the space vehicles of the "Little Green Men" (voiced by Jeff Pidgeon).
 Participants are "Star Command" raw recruits sent to defeat Zurg.
-The queue area is awash in the chartreuse, white, and bright blue hues of Buzz Lightyear himself (voiced by Pat Fraley, who does voice for all Buzz Lightyear attractions [minus the Shanghai and Japanese rides]).
-Since Buzz Lightyear is a toy, the attraction is cleverly scaled to give the illusion that one has just been reduced to the size of an action figure, featuring such detail as giant, exposed Philips screw heads and an explanation of the interactive phase of the ride that resembles a toy's instruction sheet, only on a gigantic scale.
+The queue area is awash in the chartreuse, white, and bright blue hues of Buzz Lightyear (voiced by Jeff Bergman in Florida and Pat Fraley in all other English versions of the attraction.
+Since Buzz Lightyear is a toy, the attraction is scaled to give the illusion that one has been reduced to the size of an action figure, featuring such detail as giant, exposed Philips screw heads and an explanation of the interactive phase of the ride that resembles a toy's instruction sheet, only on a gigantic scale.
 An Audio-Animatronic Buzz Lightyear figure and giant Etch-a-Sketch (Disneyland) and/or View-Master (Walt Disney World) provide explanation of the "mission" to destroy Zurg's secret weapon with your blasters.
-While his body is audio-animatronic, Buzz's face is actually a screen with a projection of computer animation, allowing better lipsync and more expressive features, making him look like a more realistic representation of the character from the films.
+While his body is audio-animatronic, Buzz's face is a screen with a projection of computer animation.